PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 ## Examples of questions this dataset could help answer

-* Which New Hampshire counties have the highest percentage of people on adequately flouridated community water systems?
+* Which New Hampshire counties have the highest percentage of people on adequately fluoridated community water systems?
-* What percent of people in Indiana are on adquately fluoridate community water systems?
+* What percent of people in Indiana are on adequately fluoridate community water systems?
 * Which states have the highest rates of people with adequately fluoridated community water systems?

 ## Utility